danteWei/Swift/README.md

 If you know any of the following, Swift should not be hard for you:

+- Python
+  - no semi-colons required
-- Python (no semi-colons required, no main function required)
+  - no main function required)

+- Java
-- Java (automatic reference counting, similar to garbage collector in Java)
+  - automatic reference counting, similar to garbage collector in Java

-- C/Objective-c/cocoa touch, etc. (Swift is nuild on C and Objective-C)
+- C/Objective-c/cocoa touch, etc.
+  - Swift is nuild on C and Objective-C

+===

 To *interact* with the codes in my notes, you need to have the follwing **in the correct order**: